-Kourtney Kardashian Poses In Glamorous Light Blue Pantsuit in Hilarious ‘Gas Station’ Photo
+Kourtney Kardashian Poses In Glamorous Light Blue Pantsuit In Hilarious ‘Gas Station’ Photo

 Kourtney Kardashian posted a stunning, fashionable shot to her Instagram feed on Thursday — at a gas station, that is.

-The Keeping Up With the Kardashians star shared the humorous post with her 101.1 million followers to show off her light blue, pajama-esque pantsuit in a series of four photos.
+The Keeping Up with the Kardashians star shared the humorous post with her 101.1 million followers to show off her light blue, pajama-esque pantsuit in a series of four photos.
 Kourtney stood in front of the convenience store part of the gas station, posing in the corner of the window with a large, red and blue “OPEN” sign gleaming above her.

-Even with the low-key technical details of the “shoot,” Kourtney still stunned in her baby blue, two-piece set, with the “OPEN” sign’s colors even slightly complimenting the piece.
+Even with the low-key technical details of the “shoot,” Kourtney still stunned in her baby blue, two-piece set, with the “OPEN” sign’s colors even slightly complementing the piece.
 The set, which appeared to be made up of silk or satin, had a long-sleeved top that gave a pajama-like feel while the pants were more fitted around her legs and flared out at the ends.
 The pants’ bottoms also had a small slit up the front parts, aptly widening out over Kourtney’s strappy, nude, low heels.
 She also casually carried what looked like a 2000s-era Dior monogram hand bag at her side.

-The reality star arranged herself in four different poses per the four photos, first smiling as she leaned in the corner of the window, then looking casual, yet chic in the next two shots, her left leg fashionably crossed in front of her right.
+The reality star arranged herself in four different poses per the four photos.
+She first smiled and leaned in the corner of the window, then looked casual, yet chic in the next two shots, with her left leg fashionably crossed in front of the right.
 In the final shot, the KUWTK star hammed it up for the camera, positioning the “OPEN” sign on top of her head with her left hand as if to be a crown and pursing her lips as if to be a model in a high-end fashion shoot.

 The share quickly gained appreciation from Kourtney’s numerous admirers, with more than 800,000 double taps on the photo and over 2,000 comments.
 Various users flooded the comments section with heart-eyed and fire emoji, signaling their love for her style.
-Many others pointed out how the mother of three looked like a “queen” with her high-end style, even while showing off said style at such a quotidian locale.
+Many others pointed out how the mother-of-three looked like a “queen” with her high-end style, even while showing off the look at such a quotidian locale.

 “Disney Princess,” one follower joked, considering Kourtney’s “once upon a time” caption and Cinderella-style outfit.